 .. and of the Hotel Alpenrose am See …

-…at which we would later stop for a lazy beer, and just to sit and watch the passing parade.
+We would later stop here for a lazy beer, and just to sit and watch the passing parade.

-I was interested to see a cuckoo clock on the gift-shop lodge below the castle.
+I was interested to see a cuckoo clock mounted outside on the gift-shop lodge below the castle.

-The Black Forest Cuckoo Clock is a famous export from the region, but its origins come from long winter isolation and the need to generate extra income.
+The Black Forest Cuckoo Clock is a famous export from the region of Bavaria.
+Its origins come from a combination of long winter isolation and the need to generate extra income.

 The clock on the building in Hohenschwangau is a classic Black Forest Cuckoo Clock.